Frequently Asked QuestionsWhat Is The Black United Fund Of Oregon?

 How are Black United Fund Agencies Selected?

-Support is allocated by experienced volunteers who review funding requests and conduct site visits annually.
+Support is allocated by experienced staff, board members and community members who review funding requests and occasionally conduct site visits.
 Grants are awarded based on community needs, program feasibility and commitment to diversity.
-A donor may also designate their gift through the Black United Fund to a nonprofit agency of their choice.

 How does the Black United Fund ensure that my donation is used properly?